Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Summary

-In this context, one has to acknowledge the famous numerical experiment of Fermi-Pasta-Ulam and Tsingou (FPUT).
+In the arena of high-dimensional chaos, one has to acknowledge the famous numerical experiment of Fermi-Pasta-Ulam and Tsingou (FPUT).
 The large $L_s$ limit of a chaotic system can lead either to total microscopic chaos, as in the Boltzmann paradigm, or to integrability with diminished chaos, as in FPUT, which is also the case here in the GPE limit.
 Therefore, the clarification of the role of chaos for large rings is non-trivial.
 In the vast GPE/DNLSE literature, the role of chaos for finite $L_s$ has not been sufficiently explored.
-Our emphasis was on the many-body quantum problem, highlighting the mixed nature of the dynamics.
-In some sense, it is complementary to a recent work of the Freiburg group \cite{BHHchainChaos1,BHHchainChaos2}, that has explored the optimal route towards quantum chaos for the same Bose–Hubbard model.
-As opposed to that, our purpose was to detect signatures of mixed phase-space.
+Our emphasis was on the many-body quantum problem, highlighting the mixed nature of the dynamics. {Accordingly, it is complementary to a recent work of the Freiburg group \cite{BHHchainChaos1,BHHchainChaos2}, that has explored the optimal route towards quantum chaos for the same Bose–Hubbard model.
+Their finding was that this is controlled by~$u$.
+As opposed to that, our purpose was to detect signatures of mixed phase-space, focusing on the manifestation of quasi-regular islands that can support metastable condensates, whose stability is controlled by the dimensionless parameters of \Eq{eGPE} and \Eq{eDNLSE}.
+We observe that with more degrees of freedom, such islands become better distinct from the ergodic sea, while their borders become ill-defined topologically.
+This stands in opposition to the very structured phase-space of two-degree-of-freedom systems, as reflected in the tomographic quantum spectrum.}